AGSweeney/FusionCoreEnIP/components/vl53l1x_uld/README.md

 ### Data Update Rate

 The sensor data is updated at the configured rate (default: 10 Hz / 100ms).
-The input assembly buffer is continuously updated by the sensor task running on Core 1, independent of EtherNet/IP communication.
+The input assembly buffer is continuously updated by the sensor task, independent of EtherNet/IP communication.

 **Note:** Bytes 9-31 of the input assembly are available for other application data and are not overwritten by the sensor task.